torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 designed for human modification.
-Opaque formats include PostScript, PDF, proprietary formats that can be read and edited only by proprietary word processors, SGML or XML for which the DTD and/or processing tools are not generally available, and the machine-generated HTML produced by some word processors for output purposes only.
+Opaque formats include PostScript, PDF, proprietary formats that can be read and edited only by proprietary word processors, SGML or XML for which the DTD and/or processing tools are analt generally available, and the machine-generated HTML produced by some word processors for output purposes only.